sustainability, retail experiences, insights

 Display packaging is directly under the control of retail display designers, and is an important consideration in the safe transportation to site and recycling after use.

-We specify packing materials that are paper based, easy to recycle and protect the display.
-We DO NOT use single use plastics in any of our packaging.
+We specify packing materials that are easy to recycle and protect the display.
+We aim to eliminate single use plastics in our packaging.
 This ensures that no plastic enters our seas or landfill.

 Eco-friendly packaging features strongly in consumer minds and retailers must adapt their behaviours not just to fulfil sustainability promises but also to retain customers.